ffich/CHAOS/examples/10_HelloWorld/README.md

 Let's start with **os_task_cfg.c**.
 Thi file must contains the task table definition, that basically describe each task is present in the system, his ID and priority.
 If we want to implement the initial requirement we need two tasks, let's say MyTask_1 and MyTask_2.
 The priority is not much important here, but let's define that MyTask_2 will have priority 20 and MyTask_1 priority 10 (so MyTask_2 has an higher execution priority of MyTask_1).
+Addiotanally you need to specify if you want to autostart some tasks (this is needed if you want to do some task-specific initializations).
+We don't have this need in this example, we will just add an empty autostart task list.

 The corresponding task table for this configuration would be something like: